The Jamison family disappeared under mysterious circumstances in October 2009; their bodies were found four years later.

 I found the surveillance video a bit interesting.

 Take a look at the two pictures below.
 Note the different shirts Bobby is wearing in the video.
-First it’s a white T-shirt, and then in just a matter of three minutes, he is wearing a buttoned-up dark gray shirt.
+First, it’s a white T-shirt, and then in just a matter of three minutes, he is wearing a buttoned-up dark gray shirt.
 Maybe this isn’t Bobby.
 If it is Bobby, why did he change shirts?
 I believe there may be an additional person there.
-If you compare both pics, you can clearly see the jeans are different as well and the body frame is not the same.
-The fact that there could have been another person there might explain why the couple is not interacting in the video – they’re being told what to do and were afraid.
+If you compare both pics, you can clearly see the jeans are different as well, and the body frame is not the same.
+There could have been another person there that might explain why the couple is not interacting in the video – they’re being told what to do and were afraid.

 9/15/17: Because people were having problems seeing the old pic of the man in the gray shirt, I uploaded a new one.
 That is NOT a white shirt, clearly.